-- 10.2.1 A subscription fee for membership for the first year of election and thereafter shall be paid as prescribed. - 10.2.2 Fees and Subscriptions shall be determined by the Council from time to time and notified in the Bulletin. - 10.2.3 The Council may decide to set fees for Concession Members at a lower level than for Full Members, as it deems appropriate. - 10.2.4 The Council shall have power to write off from the accounts such arrears of subscriptions and/or other moneys owing to the Society by persons who have been expelled from membership for the non-payment of subscriptions. - 10.2.5 Subscriptions shall be due on the first day of July in each year for the financial year then commencing, for Members joining prior to 1 July 2017.
-For Members joining after that date, renewal will be due on the anniversary of joining. - 10.2.6 Notwithstanding the provisions of Clause 10.2.4 above: - 10.2.6.1 A Member whose subscription remains unpaid after the expiry of six months following the date on which it becomes due will be reclassified as a Past Member. - 10.2.6.2 No Member owing fees or subscriptions shall be eligible for nomination or for election to hold office while moneys owing to the Society remain unpaid. - 10.2.6.3 No member owing fees or subscriptions as provided in subclause 10.2.4 above shall vote or take part in any business of the Society in which a division or show of hands is required.

-- 10.2.7 When a Member is owing amounts made up of overdue fees, sundry services and supplies, any amount that he/she may pay on account of his/her indebtedness shall be first placed to liquidating the debt for supplies for which the Society has incurred expense, leaving the Member still unfinancial unless the amount outstanding is within the limit set out in the preceding subclauses 10.2.6.2 and 10.2.6.3. - 10.2.8 The Council shall have power to review the account of any Member who is in arrears and if it shall be shown by any Member that payment of his/her account will inflict hardship upon him/her by reason of his/her being out of employment or in temporary difficulties through causes over which he/she has had no control, the Council may defer any payment due by such Member at its discretion.
+- 10.2.1 A subscription fee for membership for the first year of election and thereafter shall be paid as prescribed. - 10.2.2 Fees and Subscriptions shall be determined by the Council from time to time and notified in the Bulletin. - 10.2.3 The Council may decide to set fees for Concession Members at a lower level than for Full Members, as it deems appropriate. - 10.2.4 The Council shall have power to write off from the accounts such arrears of subscriptions and/or other moneys owing to the Society by persons who have been expelled from membership for the non-payment of subscriptions. - 10.2.5 Subscriptions shall be due on the first day of July in each year. ... - 10.2.6 Notwithstanding the provisions of Clause 10.2.5 above: - 10.2.6.1 A Member whose subscription remains unpaid after the expiry of six months following the date on which it becomes due will be reclassified as a Past Member. - 10.2.6.2 No Member owing fees or subscriptions shall be eligible for nomination or for election to hold office while moneys owing to the Society remain unpaid. - 10.2.6.3 No member owing fees or subscriptions as provided in subclause 10.2.6.1above shall vote or take part in any business of the Society in which a division or show of hands is required. - 10.2.7 When a Member is owing amounts made up of overdue fees, sundry services and supplies, any amount that they may pay on account of their indebtedness shall be first placed to liquidating the debt for supplies for which the Society has incurred expense, leaving the Member still unfinancial unless the amount outstanding is within the limit set out in the preceding subclauses 10.2.6.2 and 10.2.6.3. - 10.2.8 The Council shall have power to review the account of any Member who is in arrears and if it shall be shown by any Member that payment of their account will inflict hardship upon them by reason of them being out of employment or in temporary difficulties through causes over which they have had no control, the Council may defer any payment due by such Member at its discretion.